|

 It doesn't rain like this here very often.

-The Ham Radio stations shown on this page are all isolated and solar powered.
-Nearest power grid is in the town about 10 klms away.
+The Ham Radio stations shown on this page are all out in the middle of nowhere and solar powered.
+Nearest power grid is in the town about 10

-We have good 4G wireless Internet connection though from the town.
+klms away.
+We have a good 4G wireless Internet connection though from the town.
 This enables the stations to be remotely controlled via the Internet.

 The shack set up for remote operating from the home Qth.
 IC-7600 and FT-897.